We help bladder cancer survivors find affordable life insurance.

 There are many variables when it comes to bladder carcinoma underwriting.

-The best way for us to help you will be to gather your cancer history details and shop out to companies for feedback…more on this later.
+The best way for us to help you will be to gather your cancer history details and shop out to companies for feedback.

 Stage Tis bladder cancer

-Unlike most in situ cancers that are considered to be low risk, in situ bladder cancers are high-risk tumors.
+Unlike most in situ cancers considered low-risk, in situ, bladder cancers are high-risk tumors.

 Stage Ta bladder cancer

-Life insurance may be available as soon as you complete your follow-up testing if there were less than 3 tumors and none were 3 cm or greater in size.
+Life insurance may be available as soon as you complete your follow-up testing.

-If you meet these criteria, standard rates plus an additional expense called a flat extra is available.
+If you meet these criteria, standard rates and a flat extra expense are available.

 Flat extras typically last 3-4 years and then drop off.

-Greater than 3 tumors or greater than 3 cm in size?
+Greater than three tumors or greater than 3 cm in size?

-If this is the case, life insurers will postpone offering coverage for 1 year after completion of follow-ups.
+If this is the case, life insurers will postpone offering coverage for one year after completing follow-ups.

-In this case, the flat extra would last for 5 years.
+In this case, the flat extra would last for five years.

 Stage 1 bladder cancer